Serves: 4 | Total Time: 1 Hour

 Who doesn't just love a good ol' fashioned, hearty hamburger soup recipe that tastes like it has been cooking all day?

 My guess is that not many of you have this kind of time, although it sure would be nice to sit down to a home-cooked weeknight meal that satisfies, now wouldn't it?

 Well, you can, thanks to the new interest in pressure cooker recipes.
 I love my Instant Pot, and this is officially my first Instant Pot recipe!

 I will admit, this hamburger soup recipe was first created to be cooked over the stove.
 It took a while, and I realized that I could probably get all this amazing flavor in a whole lotta less time with the pressure cooker.
 You know, the flavor just comes out so much better in that thing!

 This is a great soup for any kind of weather; lightly spicy for cool days, hamburger-y for summer barbecue days, complete with garden vegetables and a hint of sweetness.

-Summer is coming... serve this up with a Nutty Cherry Limeade at your next outdoor gathering, or pair it with a robust red if taking it indoors.
+Serve this up with a Nutty Cherry Limeade at your next outdoor gathering, or pair it with a robust red if taking it indoors.

 Total Time: 1 Hour